JoshData/rdfabout/intro-to-rdf.md

 three rules, repeated here to hammer home the simplicity of the system:

 1. A fact is expressed as a triple of the form (Subject, Predicate, Object).
-2. Subjects, predicates, and objects are names for entities, whether concrete or abstract, in the real world.
+2. Subjects, predicates, and objects are given as names for entities, whether concrete or abstract, in the real world.
 3. Names are in the format of URIs, which are global and refer to the same entity in any RDF document in which they appear.

+These concepts form most of the abstract RDF model for encoding knowledge.
+It's analogous to the common API that most XML libraries provide.
+If it weren't for us curious humans always peeking into files, the actual format of XML wouldn't matter so much as long as we had our <tt>appendChild</tt>, <tt>setAttribute</tt>, etc.  Of course, we do need a common file format for exchanging data, and in fact there are two for RDF, which we look at later.

 <a name="RDF as a Graph"> </a>